TruptiAShetty/Devlop/env/ec2/README.md

 -  Change the parameter vpc_id in dev-terraform.tfvars (which is created from env/vpc folder)
 - Change the parameter subnet_id in dev-terraform.tfvars (which is created from env/vpc folder).
 According to the requirement ec2 should deploy in the private_subnet so pass the parameter of subnet_id as a private_subnet.
 - Change the parameter public_subnets in dev-terraform.tfvars (which is cretaed from env/vpc_folder) & change the parameter of private_subnet_ids for the selection subnet for the vpc endpoints
-- After that we should configure s3 backend by using "terrform init" command.
+- After that we should configure s3 backend by using `terrform init` command.
 **senario1**
 - Then we should create workspace by using command "terraform workspace new dev"